Skip to content

 What is the difference between OpenLegion and Dify?

 Dify is a visual AI application platform with drag-and-drop workflow building, built-in RAG, and a plugin marketplace.
-OpenLegion is a code-first, security-first AI agent platform with mandatory container isolation, vault proxy credential management, per-agent budget enforcement, and deterministic YAML workflows.
+OpenLegion is a code-first, security-first AI agent framework with mandatory container isolation, vault proxy credential management, per-agent budget enforcement, and fleet-model coordination (blackboard + pub/sub + handoff).
 Dify optimizes for low-code accessibility; OpenLegion optimizes for production security.

 TL;DR